bhighley/grand-finale/Agenda Items for GitHub.md

 * Core Compentencies by Country
    * For example - our analytics folks are in APAC, where are yours?
 * How do we handle engagement as two companies?
+* Metrics to calculate ROI
+   * Both from Public and Private repo strategy
+* How have you approached the cultural change